saintsal/saintsal.github.io/_posts/2013-11-23-the-history-of-leanstartup-and-how-to-make-sense-of-it-all.md

 When Eric was CTO of IMVU, he audited a Steve Blank course at Stanford.
 It was a condition of Steve's investment, and Eric thought it was worth checking out; Steve had risen to fame by joining e.piphany and seeing it to an IPO.
 He was now an investor and teacher.

 Steve himself was also a startup iconoclast.
 As Steve was hustling for e.piphany in the 90s, he had noted that the conventional startup thinking at the time was basically, <em>raise a ton of money, then close your eyes and put the pedal to the metal</em>.
 He moved towards a more customer-savvy approach, to tackle the risks inherent with the long cycles of enterprise sales. <a href="http://steveblank.com">Customer Development</a> was born as a methodology for building tech companies focused on selling to big companies.
-Steve became well-known among the Stanford-investor set, and in-the-know people liked to refer to his book *4 Step To The Epiphany* though very few actually read it or followed it's very prescriptive flowcharts.
+Steve became well-known among the Stanford-investor set, and in-the-know people liked to refer to his book *4 Step To The Epiphany* though very few actually read it or followed its very prescriptive flowcharts.
 (There are way more than four steps!)

 This is where concepts start to overlap.
 Eliminating waste sounds great in principle, but the devil is in the definition.
 How you define waste matters.
 Both Eric and Steve had noticed there was a lot of waste, both in product development (building stuff customers won't use/buy) and in marketing it to those customers.